Urban Planning Courses

 UP447: Land Use Planning Workshop

 Small group field work applying principles and techniques to specific land use problems in selected jurisdictions.
-Prerequisite: UP211, senior or graduate standing, or consent of instructor.
+Prerequisite: UP 347, or consent of instructor.

 UP456: Sustainable Planning Workshop

 Focuses on applying sustainable planning principles in a real world setting.
 Readings and research into indices of sustainable development, sustainable urbanism, and related literature help establish parameters for resolving a local planning project.
 Course is a hybrid workshop with portions of the semester spent on reading, research, and application working with a local planning agency.
-Prerequisite: UP136 and UP205, senior or graduate standing, or consent of instructor.
+Prerequisite: UP 347 or consent of instructor.

 UP457: Small Town/Rural Planning Workshop